simonreise/forest-segmentation-2025/README.md

 ## Paper

-Paper is published at Remote Sensing of Environment and is available at (link here)
+Paper is published at ISPRS Journal of Photogrammetry and Remote Sensing and is available at (link here)

 ## Jupyter notebooks